pkuhugo/pkuhugo.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-Currently, I am a data scientist working in a geoscience company with years experience at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I am a data scientist working in a geoscience company with years experience at data wrangling, machine learning, exploratory analysis, and data visualizations.